Crypto

 Q1.
 When are Binance leverage fees charged?

-Fees are charged at both position entry (open) and exit (close).
+Fees are charged when you open and close a position.
 Market orders pay the taker fee (0.05%), while limit orders pay the maker fee (0.02%).
 Funding fees are deducted automatically three times a day (00:00, 08:00, and 16:00 UTC).

 Q2.
 Do higher leverage levels mean higher fees?